Series

 What is remarkable: a high-class detective returns to duty after a traumatic incident that left his partner paralyzed.

-The Better Sister — May 29 (Prime Video/miniseries)
+The Better Sister — 29 May (Prime Video / mini-series)

 Genre: thriller, drama, detective